KolinSmith/ansible_projects/playbooks/k3s_cluster_ansible_provision/README.md

 ## K3s Ansible Playbook

 Build a Kubernetes cluster using Ansible with k3s.
-The goal is easily install a Kubernetes cluster on machines running:
+The goal is easily install a Kubernetes cluster (including a mysql database & haproxy loadbalancer) on machines running:

 - [X] Debian
 - [X] Ubuntu